uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 * A functioning Pelican site
   * featuring four articles
-  * with different stylings in fancy mode, minimal mode, and 90s mode
+  * with completely and totally different styling in fancy mode, minimal mode, and 90s mode
     * See the [CSS Requirements](#css-requirements) above!
   * responsive in both mobile and desktop views
   * deployed on GitHub Pages.